HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-markdown-2.md

 {
   "type": "text/markdown",
   "encoding": "PLAIN",
-  "content": "**this is the body text**"
+  "content": "**this is the markdown text**"
 }
 ```

+!!!note
-It returned only the first `text/markdown` part it sees in the multipart MIME.
+    Since, we have a `text/markdown` part in the stored multipart MIME, it gets that and returned it as a response.